Agustyn98/intel-cpu-frequency-scaling/README.md

 # Change Intel's energy preference
-Bash script that set intel's cpu energy preference and turbo boost.
+Bash script that sets intel's cpu energy preference and turbo boost.

 This script can help laptops get even more battery life than under Windows